How to Fix Quotas

 file, visit the fstab

-After you verify which devices do not use quotas, perform the following steps to enable quotas for the desired devices.
+After you verify which devices do not use quotas, connect to those devices via SSH as the root

 script.
 This script adds the usrquota